mapbox/mapbox-maps-ios/Apps/Examples/README.md

 dependencies and load maps.
 Follow the instructions in the docs to [Configure credentials](https://docs.mapbox.com/ios/maps/guides/install/).

-The `main` branch is unstable, so please switch to a stable branch like `git checkout v10.16.0`.
+The `main` branch includes the latest changes to the SDK before they are released.
+If you want to run the examples app with the code of a specific release switch to that release before building the app.
+For example: `git checkout v10.16.0`.

 **Important**